haixuanTao/wgpu-compute-tutorials/getting-started/README.md

 - wgpu: send computation to the GPU
 - bytemuck: format from f32 to u8 and back.
-- pollster: Enable to wait promises within sync function.
+- pollster: Enable to wait for promises within sync function.

 ## 2. implement an async function

-Wgpu do asynchronous calls to the gpu.
+Wgpu does asynchronous calls to the gpu.
 So use an async function.

 ```rust
 fn main() {